katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 the story disappears.

 🕓
+And Marty Kraimer passed away in 2022.
+With him went everything he hadn't yet written down.
+That's what transmission failure looks like.
+Not dramatically.
+Quietly.

+🕓
 *[INTERVIEW — JENS MEYER — Q5]*
 *"Before you retire:*
 *what do you wish the next generation understood about TANGO*